MitchellTesla/Python-3.9.1/README.md

 # Python-3.9.1
-Python 3.9.1 - MITCHELL's Library
+Python 3.9.1 - Released on February 13, 2021

-This “Python library” contains several different kinds of components, mods, and experimental tests done by Justin Mitchell.
+MITCHELL's Library

+This “Python library” contains several different kinds of components, modifications, experimental testing and integrations done by Justin Mitchell.
 Treat it as such!
-(MitchellTesla) revised and experimental tests
+(MitchellTesla) revisions and experimental test repos may have bugs and issues.

 The library contains data types that would normally be considered part of the “core” of a language, such as numbers and lists.
 For these types, the Python language core defines the form of literals and places some constraints on their semantics, but does